davidje13/Refacto/docs/CONTRIBUTING.md

 Add dependencies within the `backend`, `frontend` or `e2e` directories;
 not in the root of the project.

-Remember that runtime dependies should be installed with `--save`, and build / test dependencies should be installed with `--save-dev`.
+Remember that runtime dependencies should be installed with `--save`, and build / test dependencies should be installed with `--save-dev`.

 ### Examples